Exa-Networks/exabgp/README.md

 ##Summary

 Unlike [BIRD](http://bird.network.cz/) or [QUAGGA](www.quagga.net/), [ExaBGP](http://github.com/thomas-mangin/exabgp) was not designed to transform a general purpose server into a router, but to allow engineers to control their [BGP](http://tools.ietf.org/html/rfc4271) network easily.
-I like to think of it as [Software Defined Networking](http://www.wired.com/wiredenterprise/2012/04/going-with-the-flow-google/) using commodity routers.
+I like to think of it as [Software Defined Networking](http://www.wired.com/wiredenterprise/2012/04/going-with-the-flow-google/) for people with "commodity" routers.

 [ExaBGP](http://github.com/thomas-mangin/exabgp) transform [BGP](http://www.ietf.org/rfc/rfc4271.txt) messages into friendly plain text or JSON which can be easily manipulate by scripts.